Seneca-ICTOER/OPS245-db/docs/A-Labs/lab2.md

 sudo usermod -aG libvirt <username>
 ```

-7. **Restart your debhost virtual machine**.
+7. **Restart your debhost**.
 If you fail to do this, you may experience virtualization network problems and issues loading Virtual Machine Manager.

 8. Once you've restarted, confirm your changes took affect by running the following as your regular user (don't use sudo):